HeliosMinecraft/HeliosClient/README.md

 To submit a bug open an issue in this repository.
 Before doing so please assure yourself that the issues isn't already listed under [Known issues](#known-issues).

 ## Known issues
-- Buggy modules like Tick-Shift, NewChunks.
+- Buggy modules like Tick-Shift, NewChunks, PacketMine.
 - Incomplete modules like Phase.
 - HudElements don't resize to their proper locations sometimes.
 - Scripting System (WIP).
 - Lack of combat and some important utility modules.
 - No Baritone Integration
-- Compatibility with performance mods like sodium (only issue is with X-Ray for now)
+- Compatibility with performance mods like sodium (for now only XRay has an issue)
 - No AltManager
 - Lack of commands
 - Lack of shaders (Neither of the current contributors know much good about GLSL)